Tntpot/http-418/src/content/blog/git-worktree.md

 You are now free to make changes, test fixes, create and `push` commits to this remote branch all without interfering with your existing work.

-After you've pushed the fix for your colleague's problem (like a helpful coworker), you can remove the worktree.
+Once you've pushed the fix for your colleague's problem (like a helpful coworker), you can remove the worktree.

-This must be done by returning to our `original-project` directory containing our `.git` directory, and running:
+This must be done by returning to our `original-project` directory containing our root `.git` directory, and running:
 ```bash
 git worktree remove ../worktree-1
 ```
 The `remove` command can be executed with one parameter, the `path` to our worktree that we want to remove.

+That's it!
+That simple — but very effective in the right circumstances.